BennyTMT/LLMsForTimeSeries/README.md

 ### In this version, I did not clean up the code to preserve its original state during my runtim; this is to avoid removing any potential bugs that might be present in experiments (As shown in our meeting)

+## DataSet
+You can access the well pre-processed datasets from [Google Drive], then place the downloaded contents under ./dataset

 ## Setup Environment

 The Environment in these two eperiments is not complicated, just follow one of original repo, it will be fine.